Yudee-19/millenium-star/README.md

-# Diamond Elite Admin Dashboard
+# MILLENNIUM STAR Admin Dashboard

 ## 🚧 Development Status Notice

 **This is a work-in-progress codebase and NOT the final production version.**

 ### Current Development Phase
-This repository represents an active development state of the Diamond Elite Admin Dashboard.
+This repository represents an active development state of the MILLENNIUM STAR Admin Dashboard.
 The codebase is continuously evolving with frequent updates, refactoring, and feature additions.

 ## 📋 Current Implementation Status